 Without a specific goal in mind and an investment philosophy to guide your decisions, it can quickly become overwhelming.
 There are two primary asset classes that form the core of an investment portfolio: Stocks and bonds.
 I find that many investors and advisers intuitively understand and accept the economic logic that longer term bonds have higher expected returns than shorter term bonds, corporate bonds have higher expected returns than government bonds, and stocks have higher expected returns than bonds.
-This is rational compensation for risk.
+This is rational compensation for risk in an efficient market.

-If I've already given you brain damage, think about it like this: If a 1 month treasury bill issued and guaranteed by the federal government was yielding the same return if held to maturity as a 30 year bond issued by a corporation in significant financial distress, which one would you buy?
-Of course you'd buy the 1 month T-bill, as the 30 year corporate bond offers no compensation for risk, and a bond is nothing more than a promise to pay you back.
+If I've already given you brain damage, think about it like this: If a 5 year US Treasury note issued and guaranteed by the federal government was yielding the same return if held to maturity as a 5 year bond issued by a corporation in significant financial distress, which one would you buy?
+Of course you'd buy the Treasury, as the corporate bond offers no compensation for risk, and a bond is nothing more than a promise to pay you back.

 When the conversation shifts to expected returns on stocks, there is often more debate.
-Originally, the thought was that differences in returns among stocks could be explained by market beta.
-In other words, how much equity like risk a stock or fund has.
-A stock or fund with a market beta of greater than 1 has more equity type risk than the overall market, and vice versa.
-Therefore stocks with higher betas were thought to have higher expected returns than the total market, but applying this model to empirical data showed that market beta only explained about two-thirds of the differences in stock returns.
+Originally, the thought was that differences in returns among stock portfolios could be explained by market beta.
+In other words, how much equity like risk a diversified stock portfolio or fund has.
+A portfolio with a market beta of greater than 1 has more equity type risk than the overall market, and vice versa.
+Therefore stocks with higher betas were thought to have higher expected returns than the market, explained by the greater risk, but applying this model to empirical data showed that market beta only explained about two-thirds of the differences in stock returns.

-Eugene Fama and Ken French added to the research in the early 1990's, finding that by adding a stock's size (market cap: small vs. large) and relative price (book value vs. price: value vs. growth) to the equation, more than 90% of the differences in performance among stocks could be explained.
-The Fama and French model is referred to as the 3 factor model, concluding that there is a difference in expected returns among stocks that can be explained by their size, relative price, and market beta.
+Eugene Fama and Ken French added to the research in the early 1990's, finding that by adding a stock's size (market cap: small vs. large) and relative price (book value vs. price: value vs. growth) to the equation, more than 90% of the differences in performance among stock portfolios could be explained.
+The Fama and French model is referred to as the 3 factor model, concluding that there is a difference in expected returns among portfolios that can be explained by their average size, relative price, and market beta characteristics.
 Smaller stocks with lower relative prices (referred to as value stocks) have unique risks associated with them unrelated to market beta, and this additional risk explains their higher historical returns and implies higher expected returns in the future.

 Armed with this information, an investor can potentially construct a more efficient portfolio.
 One that has comparable expected returns as the total market, but with less risk.
 The 4% higher historical return for small value stocks would have allowed an investor to achieve the same return as the total market with just 40% in small value stocks, and the remaining 60% in the safety and stability of 5 year US treasuries.
-The net result would have been an almost 40% reduction in portfolio volatility.
+The net result would have been an almost 40% reduction in portfolio volatility relative to a market portfolio.

 My experience as a financial adviser for more than a decade has taught me that limiting the risk of large losses increases the odds that investors will be able to maintain discipline during bear markets.